How Long Does Razor Burn Last? Causes and Treatment

 Razor bump can be minimized by only raising the razor once and not applying pressure to it when shaving.

 If you are prone to razor burn, you should try an electric shaver.
-Electric shavers are less likely to cause razor burn than manual razors.
+Electric shavers are less likely to cause razor burns than manual razors.

 You should also avoid using alcohol-based aftershaves, as they can dry out the skin and make razor burn worse.